 - Job Readiness, with Earning Potential

-*Note: the following highlights under each Success Equation bucket are from program year (2010-2011).
-Update results for 2011-2012 will be available in September!
+NOTE: the following highlights under each Success Equation bucket are from program year (2011-2012).
+Updated results for 2012-13 will be available in October!

 We know that education is the key that will open doors for our youth.
 Studies show that consistent grade progression and on-time, A-G credit accumulation are critical indicators of academic success.
 We support members to build their academic skills by providing enrichment programs in Reading, Math and Science.
 Having our members graduate from high school and attend college or trade school is our ultimate goal.